 How do I decide what birth control method to use?

-This is a personal choice based around your health, your body, and how often you want to use/replace the birth control.
+This is a personal choice based on your health, your body, and how often you want to use/replace birth control.
 You might want to consider the following questions when choosing a method: